KeepFloyding/keepfloyding.github.io/_posts/2019-12-05-data-explor-TEP-1.md

 * faultNumber

 The variables starting with xmeas correspond to 41 measured variables of the TEP process while the variables starting with xmv correspond to 11 manipulated variables (i.e. parameters that can be controlled by the person operating the process).
 The values of these variables are determined by a computational simulation of the TEP that runs for 25 hours (for training datasets, 48 hours for the testing dataset).
 This simulation is run for 500 times each with a different, but non-overlapping number generator state as indicated by the 'simulationRun' column.

+# What does sample, simulationRun and faultNumber mean?

 'Sample' in this case refers to each sampled timestep of the 'simulationRun', which for this dataset goes from 1 to 500.
 Each sample is a 3 minute interval, which multiplied by 500 samples passes the sanity check of the 25 hours stated earlier.
 Lastly, 'faultNumber' corresponds to which fault was given to each simulation.
 Since this is the 'fault-free' dataset, this column has a value of 0 for all rows indicating that there is normal operation throughout.
 I've put some sample python code here for loading and taking a preliminary look at the dataset: